DaisyS832/airbnb-analysis/README.md

 - **Review Activity Is Not Directly Linked to High Prices**
   Listings with high review counts are often moderately priced, suggesting that demand is driven more by value and accessibility than premium pricing.

+- **Pricing Is Influenced More by Market Positioning Than Popularity**
+  Listings with high review counts are not necessarily the most expensive, suggesting that competitive pricing and value play a larger role in driving demand than premium pricing alone.

 ## Business Implications

 - Hosts in Manhattan and Brooklyn can leverage strong demand but must differentiate in a highly competitive environment.